mkol5222/sourceguard-link/README.md

 * consider page refresh in Remediation Summary View in case line number links are not blue+underlined

 ## TODO
-* avoid need to refresh(reload) page in situations when we miss React re-reander the page and links are not recreated
+* avoid need to refresh(reload) page in situations when we miss React re-rendering the page and links are therefore not (re)created